Bispectrum: Definition

+the Fourier transform of C_{3}(t_{1}, t_{2}) (third-order cumulant-generating function).

+Related Definitions

 The Fourier transform of the second-order cumulant, i.e., the autocorrelation function, is the traditional power spectrum.

-The Fourier transform of C_{3}(t_{1}, t_{2}) (third-order cumulant-generating function) is called the bispectrum or bispectral density.

-Calculation

-Applying the convolution theorem allows fast calculation of the bispectrum: $B(f_1,f_2)=F(f_1)\cdot F(f_2)\cdot F^*(f_1+f_2)$, where $F$ denotes the Fourier transform of the signal, and $F^*$ its conjugate.
+Generalizations of power spectrum and bispectrum to higher orders are known as higher order spectra or polyspectra.

 Applications

 Bispectrum and bicoherence may be applied to the case of non-linear interactions of a continuous spectrum of propagating waves in one dimension.

 Bispectral measurements have been carried out for EEG signals monitoring.
 It was also shown that bispectra characterize differences between families of musical instruments.

 In seismology, signals rarely have adequate duration for making sensible bispectral estimates from time averages.

 Bispectral analysis describes observations made at two wavelengths.
 It is often used by scientists to analyze elemental makeup of a planetary atmosphere by analyzing the amount of light reflected and received through various color filters.
 By combining and removing two filters, much can be gleaned from only two filters.
 Through modern computerized interpolation, a third virtual filter can be created to recreate true color photographs that, while not particularly useful for scientific analysis, are popular for public display in textbooks and fund raising campaigns.

 Bispectral analysis can also be used to analyze interactions between wave patterns and tides on Earth.

 A form of bispectral analysis called the bispectral index is applied to EEG waveforms to monitor depth of anesthesia.